Gravitational Waves from Hierarchical Triple Systems with Kozai-Lidov Oscillation: Gravitational Waves

 \subsection{Gravitational waves from highly eccentric orbit}

 In this subsection, we discuss the GWs from a highly eccentric binary system.
-When the KL oscillation occurs, the inner binary system is supposed to be in an inspiral phase.
-Hence, it is usually expected to be difficult to observe the GWs unless the inner binary is just before a coalescence.
+When the KL oscillation occurs, the inner binary system is in an inspiral phase with lower bound for the separation of the inner binary (see Eq. (\ref{eq:GR_precession})).
+Since the separation is rather large, it is usually expected to be difficult to observe the GWs from the perspective both of the strain and the frequency.
 However, the eccentricity in the KL oscillation can become very large, which enhances the amplitudes of GWs and those frequencies.
-As a result, we may have a chance to observe the GWs even in an inspiral phase.
+As a result, we may have a chance to observe the GWs even in such a distant inspiral phase.

 Gravitational Waveform from a binary system depends strongly on the eccentricity of the orbit.
 In an eccentric orbit, the emission of gravitational waves is higher and distributed over many harmonics.
-The GWs from an eccentric binary was studied by Peter and Mathews\citep{Peters1963}.
-The total radiation power ${\cal P}$ averaged over one period is given by \beann {\cal P}={32G^4m_1^2m_2^2m_{\rm in}\over c^5 a_{\rm in}^5(1-e_{\rm in}^2)^{7/2}}\left(1+{73\over 24}e_{\rm in}^2+{37\over 96}e_{\rm in}^4\right) \enann where $a_{\rm in}$ and $e_{\rm in}$ are the semi-major axis and the eccentricity of the inner binary, respectively.
+The GWs from an eccentric binary was studied by Peter and Mathews \citep{Peters1963}.
+The total radiation power ${\cal P}$ averaged over one period is given by \bea {\cal P}={32G^4m_1^2m_2^2m_{\rm in}\over c^5 a_{\rm in}^5(1-e_{\rm in}^2)^{7/2}}\left(1+{73\over 24}e_{\rm in}^2+{37\over 96}e_{\rm in}^4\right), \ena where $a_{\rm in}$ and $e_{\rm in}$ are the semi-major axis and the eccentricity of the inner binary, respectively.
 It shows that the radiation power increases rapidly when the eccentricity becomes large.

-The total radiation power ${\cal P}$ is the sum of the power radiated in the $n$-th harmonics ${\cal P}_n$ as \beann {\cal P}=\sum_{n=1}^\infty {\cal P}_n \,. \enann The radiation power ${\cal P}_n$ in the $n$-th harmonic is given by \beann {\cal P}_n={32G^4m_1^2m_2^2m_{\rm in}\over c^5 a_{\rm in}^5}g(n,e_{\rm in}) \enann where \beann g(n,e)&=&{n^4\over 32}\Big{[} \Big{(}J_{n-2}(ne)-2eJ_{n-1}(ne) \nn &+&{2\over n}J_n(ne)+2eJ_{n+1}(ne)-J_{n+2}(ne)\Big{)}^2 \nn &+&(1-e^2)\Big{(}J_{n-2}(ne)-2J_n(ne)+J_{n+2}(ne)\Big{)}^2 \nn &+&{4\over 3n^2}\left(J_n(ne)\right)^2\Big{]} \,, \enann where $J_n(x)$ is the Bessel function of the first kind.
+The total radiation power ${\cal P}$ is the sum of the power radiated in the $n$-th harmonics ${\cal P}_n$ as \bea {\cal P}=\sum_{n=1}^\infty {\cal P}_n \,. \ena The radiation power ${\cal P}_n$ in the $n$-th harmonic is given by \bea {\cal P}_n={32G^4m_1^2m_2^2m_{\rm in}\over c^5 a_{\rm in}^5}g(n,e_{\rm in}) \ena where \bea g(n,e)&=&{n^4\over 32}\Big{[} \Big{(}J_{n-2}(ne)-2eJ_{n-1}(ne) \nn &+&{2\over n}J_n(ne)+2eJ_{n+1}(ne)-J_{n+2}(ne)\Big{)}^2 \nn &+&(1-e^2)\Big{(}J_{n-2}(ne)-2J_n(ne)+J_{n+2}(ne)\Big{)}^2 \nn &+&{4\over 3n^2}\left(J_n(ne)\right)^2\Big{]} \,, \ena where $J_n(x)$ is the Bessel function of the first kind.

 The spectrum ${\cal P}_n$ is peaked at the GW frequency $f_{\rm peak}$,

 where the magnification factor $n_{\rm peak}$ is well approximated by